AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

+# Airship Schema
+Before you can do the Angular Tutorial, complete this tutorial for recreating the Airship Schema for this project.

-## 1\.
-Login to Airship CMS
+## 1. Login to Airship CMS

-in your browser, navigate to `yourdomain.airshipcms.io/admin` and login with your credentials.
+In your browser, navigate to `yourdomain.airshipcms.io/admin` and login with your credentials.
+[picture of airship cms login]

-### 1\.
-Modify `_root_` page
+## Modify the `_root_` page
+- Click the wrench icon for the "Landing Page".
+[picture of page]
+- Check that the layout for the page is set to `application.html` and the template for the page is set to `root.html`.
+[picture of template/layout]

-- 1\.
-Remove the initial page fields from the `Page Fields` section.
+- Remove the initial page fields from the `Page Fields` section.
+- Add a textarea field titled "Description".

-- 2\.
-Add a text area field titled Description.
+- Add a link field titled "Github". [@fobabett - added]

-- 3\.
-Add a richtext area field titled Body.
+- Add a textarea field titled "Body". [@fobabett - updated] [picture of fields]

-- 4\.
-Click the Modify Page button.
+- Click the Modify Page button.

-### 2\.
-Create Airship Schema Page
+## Create the Airship Schema Page

-- 1\.
-Click the New Page button.
+- Click the `New Page` button.

-- 2\.
-Enter "Airship Schema" into the Title field.
+- Enter "Airship Schema" into the Title field.

-- 3\.
-In the `Page Layout & Template` section, set Layout to `application.html` and Template to `root.html`.
+- The permalink "airship-schema" will generate.
+[picture of title and permalink]
+- Because the entire application will be rendered in a single-page application with angular templating, you only need to set a layout and template for the root page.
+All other pages and collections don't need a layout or template.

-- 4\.
-In the `Page Fields` section, add a richtext area field titled Body.
+- In the `Page Fields` section, add a textarea field titled "Body".

-- 5\.
-Click Create Page.
+- Click `Create Page`.

-### 3\.
-Create Angular Tutorial Page
+## Create the "Angular Tutorial" and "Styling" Pages

-- 1\.
-Click the New Page button.
+- Click the `New Page` button.

-- 2\.
-Enter "Angular Tutorial" into the Title field.
+- Enter "Airship Tutorial" into the Title field.

-- 3\.
-In the `Page Layout & Template` section, set Layout to `application.html` and Template to `root.html`.
+- The permalink "airship-tutorial" will generate.
+- Skip the `Page Rendering` section.

-- 4\.
-In the `Page Fields` section, add a richtext area field titled Body.
+- In the `Page Fields` section, add a textarea field titled "Body".

-- 5\.
-Click Create Page.

-### 4\.
-Create Styling Page

-- 1\.
-Click the New Page button.
+- Click `Create Page`.

-- 2\.
-Enter "Styling" into the Title field.
+- Repeat, with the Title "Styling" for the Styling page.

-- 3\.
-In the `Page Layout & Template` section, set Layout to `application.html` and Template to `root.html`.

-- 4\.
-In the `Page Fields` section, add a richtext area field titled Body.

-- 5\.
-Click Create Page.

-### 5\.
-Create Elements Collection
+## Create the "Elements" Collection
 - 1\.
 Navigate to /collections.

 - 2\.
 Click New Collection button.